Dear FPCA Voter:

 Instructions for Processing the Emailed Ballot

 - Follow the ballot instructions provided for marking your ballot.
-To mark the ballot, use a non-erasable writing instrument, such as an ink pen.

 - NOTE: If for whatever reason you cannot print the information on an envelope, you may print the carrier envelope information on an 8 1/2 X 11-sized piece of paper and wrap it around the sealed secrecy envelope; make sure to sign on the “signature of voter” line.
 Put the secrecy envelope containing your voted ballot with the carrier envelope information wrapped around it inside another envelope, which you will address to the early voting clerk of your county and to which you will affix the appropriate postage.